darktable-org/dtdocs/content/module-reference/processing-modules/color-equalizer.md

 As with sliders, you can also right-click on a node/slider to perform fine adjustments (see [module controls/sliders](../../darkroom/processing-modules/module-controls.md#sliders) for more details).

-The values can also be adjusted by scrolling with the mouse while hovering the cursor over the image (see [_cursor indicator/control_](#cursor-indicatorcontrol) for details).
+In addition, you can hover the cursor over the image and scroll to adjust the value (see [_cursor indicator/control_](#cursor-indicatorcontrol) for details).

 Use the [picker](../../darkroom/processing-modules/module-controls.md#pickers) to choose a pixel or area on the image and show the hue of that pixel/area on the adjustment curve.